Partial facial reduction: simplified, equivalent SDPs via approximations of the PSD cone: Examples

 In \cite{waki2012generate} and \cite{waki2012strange}, Waki et al. study two sets of SDPs that are difficult to solve.
 For one set of SDPs, SeDuMi fails to find certificates of infeasibility \cite{waki2012generate}.
 For the other set, SeDuMi reports an incorrect optimal value \cite{waki2012strange}.
 The sets of SDPs are available at:

 It turns out for each primal-dual pair in these sets, the problem defined by equations $A_i\cdot X = b_i$ is not strictly feasible.
 We apply our technique to both sets of SDPs using diagonal approximations $\D^d$ and arrive at SDPs that are more easily solved.
-In particular, certificates of infeasibility are found for the SDPs in \cite{waki2012generate} and correct optimal values are found for the SDPs in \cite{waki2012strange}.
+In particular, certificates of infeasibility are found for the SDPs in \cite{waki2012generate} and correct optimal values are found for the SDPs in \cite{waki2012strange} by solving the reduced SDPs with SeDuMi.
 Problem size reductions are shown in Table~\ref{tab:strange1} and Table~\ref{tab:strange2}.
+We omit solve time comparisons and DIMACs errors since the reduced problem is a trivial SDP in each case.
+We omit reducing certificate error since multiple facial reduction iterations were performed.